 Galliope is Arts-Integrated Movement Education

 Children are in constant motion.
-Galliope classes expand on a child's natural tendency to discover their world through movement.
+Galliope classes expand on children's natural tendency to discover their world through movement.
 Their bodies are their first teachers.
-They move in order to learn.
+They move to learn.

-A Galliope movement class is unique because it uses elements of dance to enhance and build upon understanding of other subjects.
-Children learn about properties of water by melting and freezing their bodies, simultaneously gaining an understanding of the states of water and qualities of movement.
+A Galliope movement class is unique because it not only explores important gross motor skills but also uses elements of dance to enhance and build upon understanding of other subjects.
+Children learn about the properties of water by melting and freezing their bodies, simultaneously gaining an understanding of the states of water and qualities of movement.
 Through the learning of a traditional folk dance, children learn how to work together while also exploring culture.
 This is arts-integrated learning using movement.

-When you tap into a child's natural instinct and need to move, you have their full attention.
-Children are utterly absorbed; this type of class engages them physically, mentally and emotionally all at once.
+When you tap into a child's instinct and need to move, you have their full attention.
+Children are utterly absorbed; this type of class engages them physically, mentally, and emotionally all at once.

-In a Galliope class, students creatively, actively, and joyously build their own understanding of their bodies and their world.
+In a Galliope class, students creatively, actively, and joyously build their understanding of their bodies and world.